Skip to main content

 Variables

-Recipe variables let you define values which user need to provide to be able to render the tempaltes.
+Recipe variables let you define values which users need to provide to be able to render the templates.
 Variables are defined in the recipe.yml file.
-You can check schema here.
+You can check the schema here.

 Variable types